-To find the limits UI: from the account dropdown, click Manage your data and click Limits.
+To find the limits UI: from the user menu, click Manage your data and click Limits.

 This UI displays information about how close an account is to hitting rate limits (both data ingest-related limits and query limits), and violations of those limits.
 The data displayed here is generated from:

 - Limit violations reported in